-The NSW Procurement Board consists of the Chief Executive of the Office of Finance and Services (the Chairperson) and, at least, six Secretaries of the Principal Departments appointed by the Minister for Finance and Services.
+The NSW Procurement Board consists of the Secretary of the Treasury (the Chairperson) and, at least, six Secretaries of the Principal Departments appointed by the Minister for Finance and Services.

-Section 137 of the Public Sector Employment and Management Act 2002 provides the establishment of the NSW Procurement Board.
+Section 165 of the Public Works and Procurement Act 1912 provides the establishment of the NSW Procurement Board.

 - develop and implement a Government-wide strategic approach to procurement

 - ensure best value for money in the procurement of goods and services by and for government agencies